royuri/Furniture-store/README.md

 # Furniture-store

-Digital Furniture-store built using HTML, CSS/SCSS and Javascript.
+Digital furniture-store built using HTML, CSS/SCSS and Javascript.